piclas-framework/piclas/doc/developerguide/080_guidelines.md

 Progress tracking, documentation and collaboration on the online platform can be enabled through creating a merge request with the WIP prefix for this branch instead of an issue.
 An issues created afterwards cannot be associated with an already created branch, without renaming the branch to include the issue number at the beginning.
 However, this should be avoided.

+## Merge Request

+Procedure for a merge request, checklist, etc.

 ## Release and deploy

 After the successful completion of all regression checks (check-in, nightly, weekly), the master.dev branch can be merged into the master.
 This merge request should be associated with a milestone (e.g. Release 1.2.1)

 ### Create a Release Tag

+A release can be created through the web interface ([Repository -> Tags](https://gitlab.com/piclas/piclas/tags) -> New tag), as the `Tag name` the new version should be used

+    v1.X.X

+The tag should be created from the `master` branch and the `Message` left empty.
+The release notes, which were compiled within the corresponding milestone, shall be given in the following format

+    ## Release 1.X.X

+    ### Documentation

+    * Added section about particle emission

+    ### Reggie

+    * Added a regression test of the chemistry routine

+    ### Features

+    * Skipping field update for the HDG solver for user-defined number of iterations

+    ### Improvements

+    * Speed-up by skipping/cycle over neutral particles in deposition

+    ### Fixes

+    * Treatment of non-linear polyatomic molecules during analyze and wall interaction

+Headlines without changes/additions within a releases can be omitted.

 **WORK IN PROGRESS**

 ### Collaborative Numerics Group

 The master branch of development group can be merged after the successful regression check with the master of the collaborative group.
-For this purpose, the collaborative repository can be added as a remote
+For this purpose, the collaborative repository can be added as a remote (this step has only to be performed once)

     git remote add remote_name git@gitlab.com:collaborative-numerics-group/piclas/piclas.git

+First, make sure to have the most recent version of the master branch (of the development repository)

+    git checkout master && git pull

-Now you can checkout the most recent version of the master branch of the collaborative-numerics-group and create a local branch with that version (a simple checkout will create a detached HEAD state)
+Now you can checkout the most recent version of the master branch of the collaborative-numerics-group and create a local branch with that version (performing only a simple checkout will create a detached HEAD state)

     git fetch
     git checkout -b branch_name remote_name/master

-The master branch of the development repository can now be merged into the newly created branch.
-Make sure to have the most recent version of the master branch (of the development repository) as well.
+The master branch of the development repository can now be merged into the newly created branch

     git merge origin/master

-Finally, the changes can be pushed from the *branch_name* to the master of collaborative-numerics-group
+Finally, the changes can be pushed from the local branch *branch_name* to the master of collaborative-numerics-group

     git push remote_name master